 Since 2017, the Napa County RCD, in cooperation with the Napa County Watershed Information and Conservation Council, has collected streamflow observations through the Stream Watch community science program3.
-Trained program participantsvolunteers collect data at 39 active Stream Watch sites, 35 of which are located within the Subbasin (Figure 3-109; note that the active Newell Creek and Murphy Creek sites are outside the map area).
-Participants-Volunteers record the site number, date, location, degree of litter, and flow condition and photograph the site at a set point.
+Trained volunteers collect data at 39 active Stream Watch sites, 35 of which are located within the Subbasin (Figure 3-9; note that the active Newell Creek and Murphy Creek sites are outside the map area).
+Volunteers record the site number, date, location, degree of litter, and flow condition and photograph the site at a set point.
 Flow condition is classified as "dry," "isolated pools," or "flowing."
 Initially, the program began with 10 Stream Watch sites, with gradual program expansion in 2019 and further program expansion in 2020 and 2022.
-Between 2016 and January 31, 2023, 3,528 observations were recorded in the Stream Watch database, with 1,147 observations in water yearWY 2022.
-Although observations are episodic, S-Stream Watch observations_data, combined with shallow groundwater monitoring data at the stream reach, help inform the understanding of interconnected surface water and surface flow response to changes in groundwater elevation.
+Between 2016 and January 31, 2023, 3,528 observations were recorded in the Stream Watch database, with 1,147 observations in WY 2022.
+Although observations are episodic, Stream Watch data, combined with shallow groundwater monitoring data at the stream reach, help inform the understanding of interconnected surface water and surface flow response to changes in groundwater elevation.